The Biden-Xi sit-down the world’s been waiting for

 The background dynamic, beyond US policies focused on boxing out China’s tech prowess that further heighten competition, is a world where US power is changing.
 The war in Ukraine has exposed the remarkable depth of American alliances in Europe and Asia, while at the same time highlighting the limits of the US as a unilateral superpower and its strained clout in the emerging non-aligned countries of the Global South.
 As Biden visits the G20 meeting as well as the Association of Southeast Asian Nations summit, it’s worth emphasizing that the era of the US as the indispensable nation, in former Secretary of State Madeleine Albright’s coinage, is history.
 At this moment, the US depends on alliances and cooperation more than ever.

 Keeping channels of communication and negotiation open between two world powers is a good unto itself.
-But experts warn that little is likely to come out of the summit.
+But experts warn that today’s summit can only do but so much.

 Coming from the UN’s COP27 climate summit in Egypt, where Biden warned of a “climate hell” if the US and its partners don’t get their act together, there is an urgency to advance dialogue with China over planetary issues that transcend so-called strategic competition.